 10: Speaking of fandom, I remember you saying on cable music channel Mnet's "Big Bang TV Live" that you don't want to become musicians that get trapped in fandom.

-It's because we want to show how much we grow.
+T.O.P It's because we want to show how much we grow.
 We believed that we should show our individuality to the extent it isn't excessive rather than do things that any other group does for the public.

 Taeyang: I think it's dangerous to let ourselves stay who our fans want us to be as our fandom gets bigger because we'll be inclined to think we must do that.
 But what I want is on the other side so limitations will form to the music that I want to do.
 That's why I think we'll be able to show how we've improved by doing what we want to rather than mind fandom too much.